eliasliedholm/git-hygiene-training/readme.md

   1. Fork this repository
   2. Clone the project to your desktop
   3. ▶️ Run `git merge introduction` to continue this exercise

+## Squashing

+A key factors to being successful with git hygiene is dicipline.
+But things don't always go as we planned, a lot can happen during the development of a feature that might make it hard to keep commits clean.